© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement and part of an open field system, 250m north west of Callow Hall is a scheduled monument protected by Historic England under reference 1019491.
 View the official record →

-The medieval settlement and open field system located 250 metres north west of Callow Hall is a scheduled ancient monument representing the remains of agricultural and domestic activity dating to the medieval period.
+The medieval settlement and open field system located approximately 250 metres north west of Callow Hall is a scheduled ancient monument in Derbyshire representing the organised agricultural landscape of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019491.

 Medieval settlement and part of an open field system, 250m north west of Callow Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019491.